Companies Under Coverage

 accordion-minusaccordion-plus

-Adobe Inc. (ADBE.NAS)
+Adobe Systems Inc (ADBE.NAS)

 Alphabet Inc (GOOGL.NAS)

-Berkshire Hathaway-B (BRK.B.NYS)
+Berkshire Hathaway Inc (BRK.B.NYS)

-Cisco Systems, Inc. (CSCO.NAS)
+Cisco Systems Inc (CSCO.NAS)

-Constellation Software (CSU.TSX)
+Constellation Software Inc/Canada (CSU.TSX)

-Eli Lilly (LLY.NYS)
+Eli Lilly & Co (LLY.NYS)

-General Motors Company (GM.NYS)
+General Motors Co (GM.NYS)

-Honeywell International Inc. (HON.NAS)
+Honeywell International Inc (HON.NAS)

 Johnson & Johnson (JNJ.NYS)

-Linde PLC (LIN.NAS)
+Linde Plc (LIN.NAS)

 Mastercard Inc (MA.NYS)

-McDonald's Corp (MCD.NYS)
+Mcdonald'S Corp (MCD.NYS)

-Meta Platforms (META.NAS)
+Meta Platforms Inc A (META.NAS)

-Microsoft Corporation (MSFT.NAS)
+Microsoft Corp (MSFT.NAS)

 Nike Inc (NKE.NYS)

-NVIDIA Corp (NVDA.NAS)
+Nvidia Corp (NVDA.NAS)

-Pfizer Inc. (PFE.NYS)
+Pfizer Inc (PFE.NYS)

-RTX Corp (RTX.NYS)
+Rtx Corp (RTX.NYS)

-Tesla (TSLA.NAS)
+Tesla Inc (TSLA.NAS)

-Walt Disney Company (DIS.NYS)
+Walt Disney Co/The (DIS.NYS)

 Asia